-In late 2005, we planted our first block of Cabernet Sauvignon, one acre split between clones 4 and 7 on rootstock 110R.
-In 2006, we planted our second acre block also to clones 4 and 7.
-Finally, we added a ½ acre of clone 15 Cabernet Sauvignon in 2007.
+In late 2005, we planted our first block of Cabernet Sauvignon, one acre split between clones 4 and 7, with Clone 4 on rootstock 101-14 and Clone 7 on rootstock 3309.
+In 2006, we planted our second acre block also to Clones 4 and 7.
+Finally, in 2007 we added a ½ acre of clone 15 Cabernet Sauvignon to balance Clones 4 and 7, adding complexity to the blend.
 Our vineyard is tightly-spaced, with 3 feet between vines and 5 feet between rows, which requires the vineyard to be maintained entirely by hand.
 The vines are "cordoned" trained, pruned back to two short canes per vine, and loosely vertical shoot positioned.

 Mountainside farming is always challenging.
 High wind, spring and fall frosts, and hail are all occasional risks.
 Thin, low-nutrient soils, rapid drainage, and steep slopes all demand extra attention.
 The elements of sun, temperature and good (that is, bad!!!) soil provides the perfect environment and help give our wine the character, richness and depth for which the wines of Howell Mountain are known.